modx-pro/Docs/docs/en/components/02_miniShop2/01_Interface/04_Settings.md

 Let us understand which records are created for different link types.

 **One to one** - the item with id = 10 is added to the item with id = 15,  2 records in database are created:

 ```
 master = 10, slave = 15
 master = 15, slave = 10
 ```

 **One to many** -  3 items with different id are added to the item with id = 10.
-We get the following records :
+We get the following records:

 ```
 master = 10, slave = 15
 master = 10, slave = 16
 master = 10, slave = 17
 ```

 **Many to one** -  3 items with different id are added to the item with id = 10.
-We get the following records :
+We get the following records:

 ```
 master = 21, slave = 10
 master = 22, slave = 10